WeQA: A Benchmark for Retrieval Augmented Generation in Wind Energy Domain: Results and Discussion

 \begin{observation} The answer correctness scores for `rhetorical' questions are lower than those for other question types. \end{observation} This is because `rhetorical' questions lack definite answers in the documents, making it challenging for the models to retrieve the appropriate context and provide correct responses.
 The absence of clear, concrete answers in the source material complicates the models' ability to generate accurate and relevant responses, leading to lower correctness scores for this question type.

-\begin{observation} Evaluations made by Gemini-1.5Pro on the responses generated by all three \gls*{llm}s are higher than the evaluations made by GPT-4, with the responses from Gemini \gls*{llm} receiving significantly higher scores. \end{observation} Figure~\ref{fig:table-answer-score} shows the scores computed by the evaluators for the responses generated by the three \gls*{rag}-based \gls*{llm}s.
-The Gemini-1.5Pro evaluator tends to rate high scores even when the \gls*{llm}s refuse to answer.
-An example is listed below:

-\begin{quote} \textbf{Question:}~In the HTML table that estimates the annual number of bird collisions at different percentages of avoidance, what is the estimated number of collisions per year at $98.0\%$ avoidance?\\ \textbf{Expected answer:}~The estimated number of collisions per year at $98.0\%$ avoidance is $152$.\\ \textbf{Gemini generated answer:}~This question cannot be answered from the given source.
-While the text discusses bird collisions with wind turbines, it does not provide any data on estimated collision numbers at different avoidance rates.\\ \textbf{GPT-4 score:}~0.194\\ \textbf{Gemini-1.5Pro score}~0.813 \end{quote}
+\begin{observation} Evaluations made by Gemini-1.5Pro on the responses generated by all three \gls*{llm}s are higher than the evaluations made by GPT-4, with the responses from Gemini \gls*{llm} receiving significantly higher scores. \end{observation} Figure~\ref{fig:table-answer-score} shows the scores computed by the judge \gls*{llm}s for the responses generated by the three \gls*{rag}-based \gls*{llm}s.
+The Gemini-1.5Pro judge tends to rate high scores even when the \gls*{llm}s refuse to answer.
+An example is listed below: \eval{\textbf{Question:}~In the HTML table that estimates the annual number of bird collisions at different percentages of avoidance, what is the estimated number of collisions per year at $98.0\%$ avoidance?\\ \textbf{Expected answer:}~The estimated number of collisions per year at $98.0\%$ avoidance is $152$.\\ \textbf{Gemini generated answer:}~This question cannot be answered from the given source.
+While the text discusses bird collisions with wind turbines, it does not provide any data on estimated collision numbers at different avoidance rates.\\ \textbf{GPT-4 score:}~0.194\\ \textbf{Gemini-1.5Pro score}~0.813}

-Conversely, in instances where the LLMs generate correct answers, Gemini-1.5Pro has been observed to evaluate them as incorrect.
-An example is detailed below: